felipe-tadeu/currency-conversion/README.md

 ## Commands

 1. Run the command `mvn clean compile package`
-2. Move to `target` folder and run the command `java -jar target\currency-conversion-0.0.1-SNAPSHOT.jar`
+2. Move to `target` directory and run the command `java -jar target\currency-conversion-0.0.1-SNAPSHOT.jar`

+## Testing if application is running

+1. Run the command `curl --request GET --url http://localhost:8080/currency-conversion/healthcheck`.
+If the application is running correctly, you should receive the message `OK` as return